Cyflas/FUTURE_DS_02/README.md

   * `ravenstack_support_tickets.csv` (The support tickets)
   * `Ravenstack_Retention_Dashboard.pbix` (Power BI File)

-## How to View the Dashboards
+## How to View the Dashboard
 To view the interactive Power BI dashboards:
-1. Download the `.pbix` files from the respective folders.
+1. Download the `.pbix` file from the respective folder.
-2. Open them using Power BI Desktop.
+2. Open it using Power BI Desktop.